Close

 Summer is a top tourist season in Italy, and many major attractions operate with extended hours during the summer months.
 Some museums, galleries, and cultural attractions are open as late as 9 pm so you can avoid the afternoon heat.

-The Uffizi in Florence, for example, stays open until 9 pm two nights a week from July through September.
+When you visit the Uffizi in Florence, for example, you should know that it stays open until 9 pm two nights a week from July through September.

 Try to plan your itinerary around attractions with extended evening hours to minimize your time outdoors in the afternoon sun.
 The great thing is that most Italian cities come to life after dark, so you’ll find plenty of things to see and do even after 9 pm.